LuiguiGarizado/LuiguiGarizado/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning python and I look forward to learning javascript!
+- 🌱 I’m currently learning python, HTML, css and Javascript to build responsive page and dinamic!
--  I am eager to keep learning to have a solid knowledge in both areas. likewise, I keep learning English to be able to maintain a fluent conversation.
+-  I am eager to keep learning to have a solid knowledge in these areas.

 - ⚡ Fun fact:
  In my free time, something that I enjoy doing is working out or watching some romantic or sci-fi series.